Dear staff, customers, and community,

 I have made mistakes and I seek to improve as a person, and as the owner of this company, and know this will take work.
 I am willing to do the work.
 There are so many daily mundane things I take for granted as a white male in my everyday life.
 This is a time for action, inside and outside.
 I value our team and value their input.
 I will get this done—with them and for them.
 I understand that real, actionable change needs to happen within a company, no matter the size, with passionate input from all levels.

 Cafes began over 500 years ago as a place to discuss the arts, literature, politics, and to engage in socialization.
 Despite much of the social dialogue that has moved online in the past 10+ years, cafes still exist for that function and have inherently existed as the communal epicenters of the neighborhoods they serve.
-Our goal is to serve, and to serve everyone well and fairly, despite the color of one’s skin, sexual orientation, religious beliefs, or how one identifies as an individual.
-Yet, it is important for us to understand how each person will come into our cafes with different experiences.
-We will be open for all and looking for better ways to serve everyone and to foster an environment where everyone feels welcomed.
+My goal is to serve, and to serve everyone well and fairly, despite the color of one’s skin, sexual orientation, religious beliefs, or how one identifies as an individual.
+Yet, it is important for me to understand how each person will come into our cafes with different experiences.
+I will be open for all and looking for better ways to serve everyone and to foster an environment where everyone feels welcomed.

 To the BIPOC community, our staff, our customers, and to the community as a whole, we will work to recognize our mistakes and become more empathetic and knowledgeable of the daily racial biases and prejudices that BIPOC experience every day.
 As individuals and as a company, we are committed to change, growth, and most importantly—being part of the solution.
 We must improve—each of us must be a better version of who we were yesterday.